Dysphagia Treatment in Peoria, IL

 - Stent placement

-For questions regarding these procedures, or other concerns regarding the function of your esophagus, please contact Peoria Ear, Nose & Throat Group today to schedule an appointment with one of our experienced specialists.
-You may request a consultation by calling (309) 589-5900 today.
+If you have questions or concerns regarding the function of your esophagus, please contact Peoria Ear, Nose & Throat Group to schedule an appointment with one of our ENTs.
+To schedule your dysphagia consultation, please call (309) 589-5900 and schedule your visit at our ENT clinic in Peoria, IL today.